daniel-gomm/daniel-gomm.github.io/_posts/2025-11-14-Have you Queries Already Seen the Data.md

 ---

-If you found this blog post interesting, please check out our full paper:
+If you found this blog post interesting have a look at our full paper:
 [Are We Asking the Right Questions?
 On Ambiguity in Natural Language Queries for Tabular Data](https://arxiv.org/abs/2511.04584)

 Cite as: